Custom software for higher education

 Rapid development with continuous feedback — working software, early and often.

-Shipping to staging from day one.
-Your team sees real screens in real browsers by week three.
-Feedback loops are measured in days — not in "next sprint, we'll circle back."
+You see real screens in a real environment within weeks of kickoff.
+Feedback loops measured in days, not in "next sprint, we'll circle back."
 You stay in the loop; we stay in the code.

 Delivers Staging builds Weekly reviews CI/CD pipeline